Guest post – Amy reviews her January Glossybox

 This month was a good box month.
 They seemed to have collaborated with an Instagramer called Deliciously Stella and all the items seem to have a food theme.

 First out of the box was a Nip and Fab Kale Fix Moisturiser, which also contains watercress and almond oil.
 The blurb on the leaflet says that it will enrich the skin and I know from other Nip and Fab products that I have used in the past that they never disappoint, so I am excited to try this product out.
 It has no smell I can detect really other than your typical smell from face creams, and the small amount I tried on my hand seemed to absorb like a dream, but then I would expect nothing less from this brand.
 Product is a reasonable size, and I should imagine will last a while as a little goes a long way.
 It is a squeezy tube, which you remove the cap from the bottom and give a good squidge to get the product out.
 Stands on its cap once replaced for easy storage.
 It has printed writing on the tub, but its not raised really so you may need to get a trusted sighted friend to read to you if you are interested in what it says.
-Retail price is listed as £19.95 and you can grab these from Nip and Fab or the Boots webpage.
+Retail price is listed as £19.95.

 Next was Unani Illuminating Milk Cleanser which is a full sized product.
 It has a cap at the top which you push backwards to open, and the little opening pops up as you push the cap backwards.
 From what the product says you can use this to remove make up and it also says its gentle enough to be used twice a day.
 Again it has no perfume which I think is a positive in a cleanser, and not sure I would like the smell of milk on me all day.
 Bottle is round and the cap is at the top and again has printed font on which is not raised.
 Retailing at £14, its available to buy at Comprar Cosmetica.